 - The Defence, Press and Broadcasting Advisory Committee oversees a voluntary code which operates between the Government departments which have responsibilities for national security and the media.
 It uses the Defence Advisory (DA)-Notice system as its vehicle.

 - The Committee is chaired by the Permanent Under-Secretary of State for Defence.
 Membership may be varied from time to time by agreement.
 At present there are four members representing Government departments, one each from the Home Office, the Ministry of Defence, the Foreign and Commonwealth Office and the Cabinet Office.
-There are currently sixteen members nominated by the media; three by the Newspaper Publishers Association, two by the Newspaper Society, two by the Professional Publishers Association and one each by the Scottish Newspaper Society, the Press Association, the BBC, ITN, ITV, Sky TV, Google, the Society of Editors and the (Book) Publishers Association.
+There are currently fifteen members nominated by the media; three by the Newspaper Publishers Association, two by the Newspaper Society, two by the Professional Publishers Association and one each by the Scottish Newspaper Society, the Press Association, the BBC, ITN, ITV, Sky TV, the Society of Editors and the (Book) Publishers Association.

 - The Press and Broadcasting members select one of their number as Chair of their side and Vice Chair of the Committee.
 He/she leads for their side at Committee meetings and provides a point of day-to-day contact for them and for the Secretary.